Plagiarism policy for non-matriculated students

 - text, illustrations, musical quotations, mathematical derivations, computer code, etc.;

 - material downloaded from websites or drawn from manuscripts or other media;

 - published and unpublished material, including lecture handouts and other students’ work.

 All sources must be fully referenced.

-Students must reference their own pre-existing work in the same way as you would if it were sourced from another author.
+You must reference your own pre-existing work in the same way as if it were sourced from another author.

 References and bibliographies

 You must familiarise yourself with the guidance on referencing and good academic practice in your programme, and follow it in all work submitted for assessment.
 You will be required to submit a declaration to that effect.

 Acceptable means of acknowledging the work of others (by referencing, in footnotes, or otherwise) vary according to the subject matter and mode of assessment, so you should refer to the guidance materials available on the ICE VLE that relate to the relevant scholarly conventions for the particular subject area of study.
 If a paper copy of this guidance is required, you should ask your Course Director.

 Undergraduate Advanced Diploma, Postgraduate Certificate, Postgraduate Diploma and Master of Studies students are asked to follow the more comprehensive guidance in their programme handbooks.
 Some professional programmes have specific professional presentation requirements.